|Ronald 'David' Wilson - The POW's Story

 1939-45 War Star; Atlantic Star; 1939-45 War Medal

-David arrived home to a wonderful welcome from his family and the villagers laid on a Welcome Home party, but he found it took some time to settle back into family life.
+David returned to England on EMPRESS OF AUSTRALIA and arrived home to a wonderful welcome from his family.
+The villagers laid on a Welcome Home party, but he found it took some time to settle back into family life.

 SETTLING DOWN AGAIN